Vaccines — What You Need to Know

 What percentage of the population needs to get vaccinated to achieve herd immunity to COVID-19?

-Experts do not know what percentage of people would need to get vaccinated to achieve herd immunity to COVID-19 but estimates range between 70-90%, The rapid spread of the Delta variant has some experts believing we’ll need to have closer to 80% vaccination rate.
+Experts do not know what percentage of people would need to get vaccinated to achieve herd immunity to COVID-19 but estimates range between 80-90%, The spread of the highly transmissible Omicron variants have some experts believing we’ll need to have higher than an 80% vaccination rate.
 Herd immunity is a term used to describe when enough people have protection—either from previous infection or from vaccination—that it is unlikely a virus or bacteria can spread and cause disease.
 As a result, everyone within the community is protected even if some people don’t have immunity to the disease.
 The percentage of people who need to have protection in order to achieve herd immunity varies by disease.
 For COVID-19, it’s very important that most people in the population get vaccinated.
-On August 2nd, 2021, 70% of adults in the U.S. have received at least one dose of COVID-19 vaccine, meeting a national goal for immunizations.

 What are the ingredients in COVID-19 mRNA vaccines?